duythinht/raven/README.md

 ## Painless consumer & producer for kafka - based on Franz

-### Easily to user by define a message struct, that satisfy Marshal, Unmarshaler interfaces
+### Easy to use by define a message struct, that satisfy Marshal, Unmarshaler interfaces

 ```go